vikingnephilim/VikingShattered/README.md

 # Findeath - Advisor for Celtic content
 # Athel - Advisor for Italian content
 # CaptainTsech - Advisor for Greek content
+# Dondie - Bug tester, content advisor
+# Feuerhai - Advisor for variety of regions and corrections of history
 # Penguboy - Advisor for Benelux and Polynesia based gameplay, and content creator
 # PanglossPuffin - Advisor for Scandinavian and Nordic content
 # Bane - Advisor for English/AngloMercian content